pwa-builder/PWABuilder-CLI/README.md

 ####createChromeApp(w3cManifestInfo, generatedAppDir)
 Returns a promise that generates the application for the Chrome platform.

-`w3cManifestInfo` is the manifestÂ´s data in JSON format.
+`w3cManifestInfo` is the manifest's data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

-####creteFireFox(w3cManifestInfo, generatedAppDir)
+####createFireFoxOSApp(w3cManifestInfo, generatedAppDir)
-Returns a promise that generates the application for the FireFox platform.
+Returns a promise that generates the application for the FireFox OS platform.

-`w3cManifestInfo` is the manifestÂ´s data in JSON format.
+`w3cManifestInfo` is the manifest's data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

 ####createWindows10app(w3cManifestInfo, generatedAppDir)
 Returns a promise that generates Generates the application for the Windows 10 platform.

-`w3cManifestInfo` is the manifestÂ´s data in JSON format.
+`w3cManifestInfo` is the manifest's data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

 ####createWebApp(w3cManifestInfo, generatedAppDir)
 Returns a promise that generates the application for the web platform.

-`w3cManifestInfo` is the manifestÂ´s data in JSON format.
+`w3cManifestInfo` is the manifest's data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.

 ####createCordovaApp(w3cManifestInfo, generatedAppDir)
 Returns a promise that creates the corresponding Cordova apps for the specified platforms.

-`w3cManifestInfo` is the manifestÂ´s data in JSON format.
+`w3cManifestInfo` is the manifest's data in JSON format.

 `generatedAppDir` is the destination directory of the generated app.